mcvollberg/github.io/_pages/research.md

 **Impact distortions and social contagion**

-People systematically distort the social consequences of their own actions in self-serving ways — selfish individuals downplay the harm of their choices while generous individuals exaggerate their sacrifice.
+People systematically distort the social consequences of their own actions in self-serving ways: selfish individuals downplay the harm of their choices while generous individuals exaggerate their sacrifice.
 My research shows that these distortions are differentially contagious: construals that make selfish actions appear less damaging spread more readily than those favoring generosity.
 This asymmetric social contagion has concrete implications for collective action, from climate inaction to erosion of welfare norms.
 A pressing remaining question is how contagious selfish-serving distortions may be mitigated.

 **Affect and learning in social behavior**

 How do the feelings we expect and experience guide social decisions?
-Drawing on reinforcement learning frameworks, this line of work connects deviations between expected and experienced affect — affective prediction errors — to persistence and escalation of intergroup aggression, and probes the extent to which affective signals track subjective value more broadly.
+Drawing on reinforcement learning frameworks, this line of work connects deviations between expected and experienced affect, called affective prediction errors, to persistence and escalation of intergroup aggression, and probes the extent to which affective signals track subjective value more broadly.
 Based on the insight that experienced affect is particularly information-rich, ongoing research probes the extent to which observers of others' affect can encode this information and use it for inferences about those who show the corresponding affective response.